Professor Steffen Lehmann

 Strategic Advisor to Peak Bodies

-Recently, he has been a strategic advisor to the International Advisory Board of the Emerging Sustainable Cities Initiative of the Inter-American Development Bank, Washington DC (2012–14); and to the United Nations Environment Programme (UN EP) ‘Resource-Efficient Cities’ International Working Group, Paris (2013); a member of the International Consultative Committee for Establishing the UNESCO-Global Learning Cities Network, working with UNESCO and the UNESCO Institute for Lifelong Learning (Hamburg); and a member of the Advisory Board for the 8th Adelaide Festival of Ideas, South Australia (2013).
-In 2010, he was a member of a small group of Australian scientists selected by the Academy of Science to be part of the Australian Government’s China Delegation, to speak at the Shanghai EXPO'2010 on ‘Urbanisation and Climate Change’.
+Recently, he has been the author of a report for UN ESCAP (2013) and contributed to the key UN document 'State of the Asia-Pacific Cities' Report (2014-15).
+He has been a strategic advisor to the International Advisory Board of the Emerging Sustainable Cities Initiative of the Inter-American Development Bank, Washington DC (2012–14); and to the United Nations Environment Programme (UN EP) ‘Resource-Efficient Cities’ International Working Group, Paris (2013); the International Consultative Committee for Establishing the UNESCO-Global Learning Cities Network, working with UNESCO and the UNESCO Institute for Lifelong Learning (Hamburg); and a member of the Advisory Board for the 8th Adelaide Festival of Ideas, South Australia (2013).
+In 2010, he was a member of a small group of Australian scientists selected by the Academy of Science to be part of the Government’s China Delegation, to speak at the Shanghai EXPO'2010 on ‘Urbanisation and Climate Change’.

 Back to top

-In the last twelve years, Professor Steffen Lehmann served in different roles: as Director of the Zero Waste Centre for Sustainable Design & Behaviour (sd+b) and Founding Director of the China-Australia Centre for Sustainable Urban Development; and as Professor of Sustainable Design at the University of South Australia; as UNESCO Chair in Sustainable Urban Development for Asia and the Pacific; and as Professor of Architectural Design at the University of Newcastle (NSW), where he held an endowed chair (Suters Chair); and served as Head of the Discipline of Architecture at QUT in Brisbane.
+In the last twelve years, Professor Steffen Lehmann served in different roles: as Director of the Zero Waste Centre for Sustainable Design & Behaviour (sd+b) and Founding Director of the China-Australia Centre for Sustainable Urban Development; and as Professor of Sustainable Design at the University of South Australia; as chairholder of the UNESCO Chair in Sustainable Urban Development for Asia and the Pacific; and as Professor of Architectural Design at the University of Newcastle (NSW), where he held an endowed chair (Suters Chair); and served as Chair Professor and Head of the Discipline of Architecture at QUT in Brisbane.

 International teaching engagements